 The U.S. Bureau of Labor Statistics (BLS) predicts that demand for those in a senior executive role as a supply chain manager will increase by 9% over the next five years with 205,200 new high-paying jobs in this field.
 Please note that the BLS calls these job positions “logisticians,” which is from the word logistics and another way to connote a supply chain of procurement, manufacturing, shipping, and handling.

 Tips on Getting a Supply Chain Management Degree

 We took a look at the best college and university programs to attend or take online courses to get a supply chain management degree at the bachelor’s level.
-Those who want to capture a senior-level executive position need to continue their education by getting a master’s.
+Those who want to capture a senior-level executive position need to continue their education by getting a master’s in supply chain management.

 One way to save money is to take your classes online.
 If you plan to get a master’s later, consider getting your undergraduate degree at a quality, low-cost school.
-In this way, you can save your money to pay for a pricey brand name degree for your master’s.
+In this way, you can save your money to pay for a pricey brand name for your master’s degree.

 Reviews of Schools Offering a Bachelor’s in Supply Chain Management

 We selected degree programs based on the value of the program in comparison with its cost and the time it takes to get a degree.

 Most programs can be completed by a regular full-time student in four years.
 Degrees require taking 120 to 127 credits.
 Accelerated programs are faster for those who can handle the commitment to heavy studying.